 Milling

-The milling process is reductive, which means it removes material from the workpiece using rotating multipoint cutting tools.
-While manual milling requires that the workpiece be fed into the machine in the opposite direction of the cutting tool’s rotation, a CNC machine can achieve precise cuts while moving the workpiece in the same rotational direction as the cutting tool.
+The milling process is a subtractive manufacturing process, which means it removes material from the workpiece using rotating multipoint cutting tools.
+While manual milling machines require that the workpiece be fed into the machine in the opposite direction of the cutting tool’s rotation, a CNC machine can achieve precise cuts while moving the workpiece in the same rotational direction as the cutting tool.
 CNC milling is a diverse process, providing related capabilities such as:

 Turning